Language: EN

 Exceptions in Python

-In Python, exceptions are events that disrupt the normal flow of execution of a program when an error occurs.
+In Python, exceptions are events that represent an error, and that interrupt the normal flow of execution of a program.

-Exceptions are used to signal exceptional conditions that require special handling, such as division by zero, referencing an undefined variable, or opening a file that does not exist.
+Exceptions are used to signal exceptional conditions that require special handling (for example, division by zero, referencing an undefined variable, or opening a file that does not exist).

-• Disruption of Normal Flow: Exceptions alter the normal flow of the program.
+• Interruption of normal flow: Exceptions alter the normal flow of the program.

-• Custom Handling: They allow for specific and controlled error handling.
+• Custom exceptions: Allow for specific and controlled error handling.

-• Class Inheritance: Exceptions in Python are classes, allowing the creation of exception hierarchies.
+• Inheritance of exceptions: Exceptions in Python are classes (this allows for the creation of exception hierarchies).

 Base Exceptions

-In Python, all exceptions inherit from the base exceptions,
+In Python, all exceptions inherit from base exceptions,

 • Exception: Base class for all exceptions in Python, except those that indicate interpreter exit.